-- T q157 help students develop the skills they need to complete challenging coursework despite obstacles? - T q158 tell their students they believe they can achieve high academic standards? - T q159 teach critical thinking skills to students? - T q160 teach students how to advocate for themselves? - T q161 teach students the organizational skills needed to be prepared for their next level? - T q162 recognize disruptive behavior as social-emotional learning opportunities? - T q163 teach students the skills they need to fully engage academically (i.e. by focusing their attention or managing their thinking, behavior, and feelings)? - T q164 have access to school-based supports to assist in behavioral/emotional escalations? - 1 = None, 2 = Some, 3 = A lot, 4 = All, 5 = I don't know
+- T q119 help students develop the skills they need to complete challenging coursework despite obstacles? - T q120 tell their students they believe they can achieve high academic standards? - T q121 teach students how to advocate for themselves? - T q122 recognize disruptive behavior as social-emotional learning opportunities? - T q123 teach students the skills they need to fully engage academically (i.e. by focusing their attention or managing their thinking, behavior, and feelings)? - T q124 have access to school-based supports to assist in behavioral/emotional escalations?

+1 = None, 2 = Some, 3 = A lot, 4 = All, 5 = I don't know